Ayurvedic Plants Name In Hindi For Your Dosha

 17. Tamarin (Imli)

-Tamarin is also known as imli in hindi, it is a herb that is used for cooking as well as for medicinal purposes.
-There are many used of Tamarin mentioned in ayurveda, it have anti-inflammatory properties that can help to reduce inflammation.
+Tamarin is also known as imli in Hindi, it is a herb that is used for cooking as well as for medicinal purposes.
+There are many uses of Tamarin mentioned in Ayurveda, it have anti-inflammatory properties that can help to reduce inflammation.

 Beside this it also helps people who have difficulty with bowel movement thanks to its laxative action.
 The juice of Tamarin rebalances the 3 doshas.